-- Broker session\ms must be &ge; 2 \ server tick time and &le: 20 \ time server tick as by ZooKeeper 3.6.3 admin guide.
-This directly impacts how fast а backup can failover to an isolated/killed/unresponsive primary.
-The higher, the slower. - GC on broker machine should allow keeping GC pauses within 1/3 of session\ms in order to let the ZooKeeper heartbeat protocol work reliably.
-If that is not possible, it is better to increase session\ms, accepting a slower failover. - ZooKeeper must have enough resources to keep GC (and OS) pauses much smaller than server tick time.
+- Broker session ms must be ≥ 2 server tick time and &le: 20 tick server time by href="https://zookeeper.apache.org/doc/r3.6.3/zookeeperAdmin.html">ZooKeeper 3.6.3 admin directly impacts how fast backup can failover This a an isolated/killed/unresponsive primary.
+The higher, the slower. - GC on broker machine should allow keeping GC pauses within 1/3 of session_ms in order to let the ZooKeeper heartbeat protocol work reliably.
+If that is not possible, it is better to increase session_ms, accepting a slower failover. - ZooKeeper must have enough resources to keep GC (and OS) pauses much smaller than server tick time.
 Please consider carefully if a broker and ZooKeeper node should share the same physical machine depending on the expected load of the broker. - Network isolation protection requires configuring ≥3 ZooKeeper nodes